macvogelsang/pd-options/README.md

 You must have at least one section, and a section can contain any number of options.

-An option definition object can have the following properties (see the `Options.lua` class or build the main.lua demo for examples):
+An option definition object can have the following properties (see the `main.lua` class for an example):
 - **name** (required `string`): The option's display name in menu
 - **key** (optional `string`): Identifier for the option in the userOptions table json output (NEEDS TO BE UNIQUE)
     - If key is not provided, lowercase name is used as the key
-    - Set the key to `"RESET"` to make a "reset to defaults" button
+    - Set the key to `Options.RESET` to make a "reset to defaults" button
 - **values** (optional `table`): Table of possible values.
 Only required for normal "List" style options.
-- **style** (optional enum: `TOGGLE`, `SLIDER`, or none): Defines a special type of option.
+- **style** (optional enum: `Options.TOGGLE`, `Options.SLIDER`, or none): Defines a special type of option.
 If omitted, this will be a normal "list" option.
     - For any of these special option types, the `values` field is not required as it is calculated automatically.
-    - `TOGGLE`: Boolean toggle switch.
+    - `Options.TOGGLE`: Boolean toggle switch.
 Values: `{false, true}`
-    - `SLIDER`: Used to select an integer in a range from min to max (useful for volume controls).
+    - `Options.SLIDER`: Used to select an integer in a range from min to max (useful for volume controls).
 Values: {min, ... , max}
 - **min** (required for `SLIDER`, `integer`): Integer minimum value for the slider. can be negative.
 - **max** (required for `SLIDER`, `integer`): Integer maximum value for the slider. can be negative.
 Should probably be greater than the min or bad things might happen (haven't tested this)
 - **default** (optional `integer`): Index of the value that should be set as default.
 If omitted, the first item in the values list will be the default.